 - Supporting the decision-making process and enabling a person’s optimum potential.

-Steps On Leading A Group Counseling
+Steps On Leading A Group Session

 Group Counselors Should Be Direct And Upfront But Not Assertive.

 Group counselors dealing with eating disorders must be upfront about the approach and techniques used in therapy sessions.
 Anybody who leads a counseling session in a group must be upfront and honest about its objective – its intentions, how, whom, and what obstacles it hopes to aid these individuals present.

 Transparency is essential in guiding individuals through the process of developing new behaviors, especially when transitioning from individual therapy to group sessions, ensuring that clients are well-informed about the counseling center’s methods and therapists’ continuing education to promote effective and ethical treatment.

 However, this should not make the batch participants feel like they’re the targets of judgment and criticism.
 Among the most vital aspects of counseling is that individuals who come for the batch session want to feel part of a considerate and compassionate circle.
 If, instead, they feel like they’re being accused or condemned, the mental health session ultimately becomes unproductive.
 The counseling group may be unsuccessful.

 A Stringent Rule Of Non-Violence During Batch Therapy